ThomasVrancken/info9023-mlops/directed_work/05_streamlit/README.md

 6. In the New principals field, enter `allUsers`.

-7. In the Select a role drop down, enter `Storage Object Viewer` in the filter box and select the `Storage Object Viewer` from the filtered results.
+7. In the Select a role drop down, enter `Storage Bucket Viewer` in the filter box and select the `Storage Bucket Viewer` from the filtered results.

-8. Click Save.
+8. Click `Save`.

-9. Click Allow public access.
+9. Click `Allow public access`.

 Once public access has been granted, `Copy URL` appears for each object in the public access column.
 You can click this button to get the public URL for the object.